efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/plugins/index.md

 ###Hits Plugin

 The [Hits plugin](https://gitlab.cern.ch/GeoModelDev/GeoModel/-/tree/main/FullSimLight/Plugins/HitsPlugin) implements both `G4UserSteppingAction` and `G4UserEventAction`.
-At each step the particle position (x,y,z coordinates) is saved and at the end of the event the hits are saved into a HDF5 output file.
+At each step the particle position (x,y,z coordinates) is saved and at the end of the event the hits are saved into a `HDF5` output file.
 The same file can be in a second step visualized in `gmex`.

 ###Tracks Plugin

 The [Tracks Plugin](https://gitlab.cern.ch/GeoModelDev/GeoModel/-/tree/main/FullSimLight/Plugins/TracksPlugin) implements `G4UserRunAction`, `G4UserEventAction`, `G4UserSteppingAction`, `G4UserTrackingAction`.
 For each track at each step the position is recorded and mapped into a map.
-At the end of the event the information is saved into a HDF5 output file (the default name is Tracks_data.h5).
+At the end of the event the information is saved into a `HDF5` output file (the default name is `Tracks_data.h5`).
 The tracks file data can be in a second step visualized in `gmex`.

 ##Sensitive Detectors plugins

 One sensitive detectors example plugin is provided [here](https://gitlab.cern.ch/GeoModelDev/GeoModel/-/blob/main/FullSimLight/Plugins/Examples/SensitiveDetectorPlugins/SDPlugin/src/SDPlugin.cxx).
-It's a dummy plugin that serves the purpose of showing how to implement the corresponding FullSimLight abstract interface.
+It's a dummy plugin that serves the purpose of showing how to implement the corresponding `fullSimLight` abstract interface.

 ##Magnetic Field plugins